 What are the most popular Super Bowl bets?

 If you’re one of the many people looking to put some money down on the Super Bowl, there’s no shortage of options.
-Sportsbooks offer a variety of NFL bets to begin with, and these only become more diverse once the big game arrives.
+Sportsbooks offer a variety of NFL bets leading up to the matchup — and these only become more diverse once the big game arrives.

 We’ll start with the moneyline, spread, and total, since these are the most popular bets, and these are the odds you’ll see by default at all betting sites for NFL games.
 To see how things are laid out, check out these Super Bowl lines from BetMGM Sportsbook online:

 - Point spread: The sportsbook sets a number of points to even out the game for bettors.
 Favorites must win by more than the point spread, while underdogs must avoid losing by more than the spread.

 - Total: Totals betting involves predicting whether the combined score of the Super Bowl will go over or under the total number of points that the sportsbook has set.

 - Moneyline: With moneyline betting wager on which team will win the game, regardless of the score.

 More Super Bowl bets